feliblo/dbtective/README.md

 4. Review the output and fix any issues found.

-5. (Optional) Integrate `dbtective` into your CI/CD pipeline or pre-commit hooks to automate checks on every commit and/or pull request.
+5. (Optional) Integrate `dbtective` into your CI/CD pipeline or pre-commit hooks to automate rules on every commit and/or pull request.

 ## Contributing

 We welcome contributions!
 Whether you're fixing bugs, adding features, or improving documentation, your help makes dbtective better for everyone.

 For detailed contributing guidelines, development setup, and coding standards, please see the [contributing documentation](https://feliblo.github.io/dbtective/docs/).

 # Acknowledgements